ApiValley/ApiFlows-Docs/Tutorial.md

 ## ApiFlows load tester step 1

-Send an Injector message to a wire-in node to start a request:
+Send an Injector message to a wire-in node to start a request

 ![NodeRed load tester step 1](images/NodeRedTesterLoadStep1.png)